solo-io/wasm/docs/content/tutorial_code/docker.md

 ## Configuration

-The first step in testing the filter locally is creating the static E config which will serve out new filter.
+The first step in testing the filter locally is creating the static Envoy config which will serve out new filter.
-Documentation on E's API can be found [here](https://www.envoyproxy.io/docs/envoy/v1.12.0/api/api).
+Documentation on Envoy's API can be found [here](https://www.envoyproxy.io/docs/envoy/v1.12.0/api/api).

 Below is the full yaml necessary to test.
 We will unpack it step by step after.
 ```yaml